 This article describes how to bring a variable over from one linked data set to another.
-This is useful when you wish to make calculations that require all your variables to be in the same data set.
+This is useful when you wish to make calculations (all R-based calculations and variables) that require all your variables to be in the same data set.

 - A document with two data sets loaded in the Data Sets tree.